 The weight or the heaviness of the backpack is another factor to consider.
 The backpack should have a removable frame for ease of use during a summit ascent.
 You should go for an all-inclusive bag specially designed for mountaineering which has a built-in rope, ice axe, and crampons holder.

-A gas stove is essential climbing equipment in high altitude conditions.
+A gas stove is essential mountaineering equipment in high altitude conditions.
 The gas stove gets used for boiling snow for drinking water purposes and for preparing meals.

 Various gas stoves in the market run on pressurized liquid fuel like kerosene or liquefied petroleum gas.
 Gas stoves require proper maintenance and cleaning after every use as they can get jammed easily.